15minutOdmora/Speedometer/README.md

 Lets say you have a still video of a road where cars drive by and you'd like to measure their speeds.
 This project simplifies some steps for doing so.
 For acctually measuring speeds with some accuracy we will need the measured distance(in real life) between two points on that road, that is also going to be the measuring area.

 The project consists of three main classes:
-- VideoPlayer: For reading video feed, displaying and other video related settings
+- VideoPlayer: For reading the video feed, displaying and other video related settings
-- ObjectTracking: For tracking objects based on different settings and video manipulations(such as background substraction)
+- ObjectTracking: For tracking objects based on different settings and video manipulations(such as background substractions)
-- Radar: Calculating object speeds, saving and displaying their data, setting the measuring area and the irl distances
+- Radar: Calculating object speeds, saving and displaying their data, setting the measuring area and real life distances

 **Design pattern:**

 The design pattern used is an Observer type with an added Mediator class.
 Having three types of classes:
 - Subject: Main class that notifies observers and mediators
-- Mediator: Listenes to the subject class for notifications, passes them on to observers
+- Mediator: Listens to the subject class for notifications, passes them on to observers
-- Observer: Waits for notifications from ether subject or mediator
+- Observer: Waits for notifications from either subject or mediator

-In our case the VideoPlayer is the saubject emmiting notifications.
+In our case the VideoPlayer is the subject emmiting notifications.
 The ObjectTaracking object then wraps the video player and is wrapped by the Timer object.

 ![Picture Subject-Mediator-Observer]()